pglen/pyspass/README.md

 SHA512 strong, no passes are saved, only site, site login and serial is saved.

  Pass is displayed as a QR code.
-(For your eyes only)
+(For your eyes only) The default tab is for site, the pass is not shown unless selected.

 ![Screen Shot](screen.png)